lastpunk9999/noun-scout-contract/docs/src/src/NounScout.sol/contract.NounScout.md

 ### rawRequestsByAddress

-The Noun ID of the previous to the current Noun on auction Setup a parameter to detect if a non-auctioned Noun should be matched If the previous Noun is non-auctioned, set the ID to the the preceeding Noun
-Example:
-Current Noun: 101
-Previous Noun: 100
-`auctionedNounId` should be 99
-Example:
-Current Noun: 102
-Previous Noun: 101
-`nonAuctionedNounId` should be 100

 Get all raw Requests (without status, includes deleted Requests)

 *Exists for low-level queries.
 The function { requestsByAddress } is better in most use-cases*